zeankundev/CompassCAD/README.md

 very good CAD software. plan out buildings, and show it off to your boss.

 > [!WARNING]
 > Snap-based CompassCAD will be discontinued due to an issue on WSL intterupting the distribution of CompassCAD snap files.
 Please proceed with downloading only either `*.appimage`, `*.deb` or `*.rpm` distribution files.
+(Update: as of now, CompassCAD is revitalized with a snap release at 1.6.1 and newer.)

+> [!IMPORTANT]
+> There aren't, and never will, releases of Mac builds because of impatience.
+Sourceforge data states that some of you use Macs to use CompassCAD although there are no official Mac builds yet.
+Another point to highlight why I wouldn't deploy to a Mac because I don't have a Mac machine (I don't want to dualboot my Kubuntu instance with Hackintosh).
+Signing programs for Mac (especially DMGs) require you to use a Mac just for signing!.
+I will start building for Macs if you are patient.

 [![compasscad](https://snapcraft.io/compasscad/badge.svg)](https://snapcraft.io/compasscad)